Our Updated Buddy Belt Review

 *** Neither the makers of Buddy Belt nor FunnyFur.com paid for this review.
 All opinions expressed are my own!
 This post contains affiliate links. ***

 I got Kit a red (of course) regular addition size 6 Buddy Belt.
 The website I got it from also offers a stain guard treatment, which I decided to get.
 I also bought a pair of harness liners for $10.
 Someone had told me that the leather on the regular addition harness was kind of stiff at first.
 Kitsune has sensitive armpits.
-Shipping and handling from FunnyFur.com was $11.95, so my order in total was $97.36.
+Shipping and handling from FunnyFur.comOpens in a new tab. was $11.95, so my order in total was $97.36.

 First Impressions…